lukdam22/BrightHouseWash/README.md

 Notice the route handler is very similar (for now) to the `/stuff` route from earlier.
 The only differences are:

-1. To assign the placeholder `?` in the SQL a value of `1`, the second parameter of the `db.query()` method is passed an array containing `1`.
+1. To assign the placeholder `?` in the SQL a value of `1`, the second parameter of the `db.execute()` method is passed an array containing `1`.
 This technique is known as a "prepared statement", and was demonstrated in `db/db_init.js` in the previous tutorial.
 2. The response only sends the element in the first index of the results, not the entire results object.
 Results for a `SELECT` statement are always arrays, even if only one row is selected.